-Consider a worker that receives the assignment of two independent jobs, A and B, each requiring 10 days of full dedication to be completed.
-If she juggles both jobs, for example dealing with A on odd days and with B on even days, the average duration of the two tasks is equal to 19.5 days.
-If instead she focuses on each job in turn, completing A alone in the initial 10 days and shifting to B only later in the next 10 days, the average duration of both jobs from the time of assignment is 15 days.
+Consider a worker who is assigned two independent jobs, A and B, each requiring 10 days of undivided attention to complete.
+If she juggles both jobs, for example working on A on odd days and on B on even days, the average duration of the two tasks is equal to 19.5 days.
+If instead she focuses on each job in turn, she completes A on the 10-th day and then takes the next ten days to complete B. In the second case, the average duration of both jobs from the time of assignment is 15 days.
 Note that under the second work schedule job B does not take longer to complete, while A is completed much faster; in other words, avoiding task juggling results in a Pareto-improvement across task durations.
 This simple example suggests that, conditional on effort, ability, and size of assigned workload, workers who juggle too many tasks at the same time may take longer to complete them.

-In this paper we study theoretically and empirically the hypothesis that task juggling decreases the performance of workers raising the chances that they enter in a situation of congestion and overwhelm characterised by low throughput, long duration of tasks completion and exploding backlogs.
-Our results suggest that individual productivity cannot be explained only in terms of effort, ability and experience.
+In this paper we study theoretically and empirically the hypothesis that task juggling decreases worker performance, raising the chance of low throughput, long duration of tasks completion and exploding backlogs.
+Our results suggest that individual speed of job completion cannot be explained solely in terms of effort, ability and experience.
 Individual work scheduling (how much juggling is done) is a crucial input that cannot be omitted from the production function of individual workers.

 Using a sample of Italian judges who receive a randomly assigned workload (Section 2), we show that the heterogeneity of their performance is considerable and cannot be fully explained in terms of measures of experience, ability and effort, even if these measures are very precise and error-free in our data (Section 3).
-Descriptive evidence suggests that judges who only keep few trials active, trying to close them as quickly as possible before starting new ones, dispose more rapidly of a larger number of cases per unit of time.
-In this way, their backlog remains low even though they receive the same workload of other judges who juggle more trials at any given time.
+Descriptive evidence suggests that judges who keep fewer trials active and wait to close the open ones before starting new ones, dispose more rapidly of a larger number of cases per unit of time.
+In this way, their backlog remains low even though they receive the same workload as other judges who juggle more trials at any given time.

-To rationalize this evidence, we propose a theoretical model that explains how parallel and sequential tasks scheduling affect performance in terms of duration, throughput and backlog (Section 4).
-The model, which builds on Coviello et al. (2010), also suggests an explanation of why judges choose to juggle different number of cases.
-This explanation is based on the idea that parties in trial lobby to have their case dealt sooner by the judge.

-This lobbying behaviour is privately optimal for the lobbying parties, but socially inefficient because judges who cannot resist this multilateral pressure increase the number of cases they juggle, slowing down the completion of all assigned cases.
-Thus, the heterogeneity in the performance of judges, for given effort and ability, ultimately depends on the heterogeneity in their capacity to resist the lobbying of parties in trials.
+To rationalize this evidence, we propose a theoretical model that explains how task scheduling (parallel vs. sequential) affects performance in terms of duration, throughput and backlog (Section 4).
+The model, which builds on Coviello et al. (2010), also suggests an explanation of why different judges choose to juggle different number of cases.
+This explanation is based on the idea that parties in a trial lobby the judge to have their case dealt with sooner.
+This lobbying behaviour is privately optimal for the lobbying parties, but socially inefficient because judges cannot resist this multilateral pressure and so they increase the number of cases they juggle, which slows down the completion of all assigned cases.
+In this account, therefore, the heterogeneity in the performance of judges, for given effort and ability, ultimately depends on the heterogeneity in their ability to resist the lobbying of parties in trials.
 Although described for the specific setting of the judges considered in the empirical analysis, the suggested mechanism that generates task juggling applies more generally to environments in which a worker interacts with different "customers" or "principals" waiting for him to complete a set of assigned jobs.